Two modern cable cars in the Schladming 4-mountain ski area

 New 10-seater Senderbahn gondola lift on Hauser Kaibling

-The new 10-seater Senderbahn gondola lift replaces the previous 4-seater chairlift and now transports up to 2,800 passengers per hour.
+The new 10-seater Senderbahn gondola lift replaces the previous 4-seater chairlift and now carries up to 2,800 passengers per hour.
 Thanks to enclosed cabins, ski quivers in the interior and high wind stability, the gondola offers maximum comfort - perfect for families with children and winter sports enthusiasts.

 At a speed of 6 m/s, the 10-seater gondola lift takes you up to the Senderplateau in just five minutes.
 This means you are just one lift ride away from the highest point of the Schladming 4-mountain ski area - a highlight for all those who want to discover the entire ski area.

-Why a gondola?
+Why a gondola lift?

 The decision to install a gondola lift was a conscious one: